oviirup/oviirup/blogs/sign-git-commits-with-gpg.md

 2. In the user settings sidebar, click **SSH and GPG keys**.
 3. Click **New GPG key**.
 4. In the **Key** field, paste the GPG key you copied when you [generated the key](#2-get-the-public-key).
-5. Click **Add GPG Key**, after that you might have to confirm your GitHub password.
+5. Click **Add GPG Key**, after that, you might have to confirm your GitHub password.

 ## 4. Sign your commits in GIT